beancount/docs/docs/trading_with_beancount.md

 Some of these involve new features in Beancount, but some not.
 Ideas welcome.

 [^1]: This is a misleading notion, however.
 In reality, *there is no price*, there exist only markets where you get a “hint” of how much someone else might be willing to exchange your shares for (for different amounts to buy or to sell them, and for some limited number of them, we call this “a market”), but until you’ve actually completed selling your shares, you don’t really know precisely how much you will be able to execute that trade at, only an estimate.
-If you’re not intimately familiar with trading, this should give you pause, and hopefully a big “ah-ha! “moment about how the world works - there really does not exist a price for anything in the world - but in the context of this discussion, let’s make abstraction of this and assume that you can buy or sell as many shares as you have instantly on the markets at the middle price, such as [<span class="underline">Google Finance</span>](https://www.google.com/finance?&q=ibm) or [<span class="underline">Yahoo Finance</span>](http://finance.yahoo.com/q?s=ibm) or your broker would report it.
+If you’re not intimately familiar with trading, this should give you pause, and hopefully a big “ah-ha! “moment about how the world works - there really does not exist a price for anything in the world - but in the context of this discussion, let’s make abstraction of this and assume that you can buy or sell as many shares as you have instantly on the markets at the middle price, such as [<u>Google Finance</u>](https://www.google.com/finance?&q=ibm) or [<u>Yahoo Finance</u>](http://finance.yahoo.com/q?s=ibm) or your broker would report it.
 The process of deciding that we would be able to sell the shares at 170$ each is called “marking”, that is, under reasonable assumptions, we believe that we would be able to actually sell those shares at that price (the term of art “marking to market” refers to the fact that we use the market price as the best indicator to our knowledge of our capability to realize the trade).
 For an individual buying and selling small amounts of shares that don’t move the market and with an honest broker, this is mostly true in practice.

 [^2]: As an aside, putting regular currencies in an account is just the degenerate case of a thing with an empty label.
 This is an implementation detail that works great in practice.